 Our goal is to improve your company’s chances of success.
 We do this through a

 combination of strategic advice and mentorship, a series of speakers and seminars

 designed to help founders make better decisions, value-added networks of

 entrepreneurs and educators, and $100,000 of initial funding.

 We invest in up to 20 early-stage education technology startups per year.

-Selected startups move to Silicon Valley for an intensive three-month program in the fall.
+Selected startups move to Silicon Valley for an intensive four-month program in the fall.